-The exercise price per share option is generally set by the Company at the closing market price on the day prior to grant.
 The awards generally vest 25% on the first anniversary of the date of grant, and thereafter evenly on a monthly basis over the subsequent three years in addition to a 2 year service condition.
 The contractual term (expiration) of each share option award granted is eight years from the date of grant.